 Have you ever thought about how a computer understands your commands?
 The computer can only interpret programs that are in the form of 0 and 1 or the binary language.
 Hence conversion from source code into machine code determines the final program.
 Interpreters and compilers are responsible for this conversion of a high-level language into machine code.
 But if both of them are doing the same thing, what makes them different?
-Let us find it out through this blog on the difference between compiler and interpreter!
+Let us find it out through this blog the difference between a compiler and an interpreter!

 This Blog Includes:

 A compiler is a program that changes the source code of a programming language into executable computer code.
 The CPU only understands the program written in 0’s and 1’s and converts the executable program into machine code that is recognized by computers.
 Source code, without a compiler, is considered an ineffective set of instructions.
 A compiler takes it and converts it into a program that is called.EXE or “executable”.file.
 (FORTRAN, COBOL, LISP)

 - Compilers are used to ensure improved performance and it also improves security for professional programmers and makes it much harder to copy one’s code

 - Compilers also enhance execution time by converting the program into an executable object code, which is more compact and runs much faster hence ensuring Reduced system load